AyeCode/userswp/readme.txt

 * Font awesome icon displayed instead of count 1 for custom field "display as tab" - CHANGED
 * Updates not creating the new table columns - FIXED
 * Fieldset with its fields can be displayed in own profile tab - ADDED
+* Url field value not getting printed in more info tab - FIXED

 = 1.0.6 =
 * First release on WordPress.org - :)